mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 }
 ```

-Then, below is the codes that bulk-delete all those inactive records from the *[dbo].[Sales]* table.
+Then, below is the code that bulk-deletes all those inactive records from the *[dbo].[Sales]* table.

 ```csharp
 using (var connection = new SqlConnection(connectionString))